svenschultze/VOIX/docs/vision.md

 ### 3. Decentralized Innovation

-VOIX is not a product—it's a protocol.
+VOIX is a standard.
 Just as anyone can build:
 - A web browser that reads HTML
 - An RSS reader that consumes feeds
 - A screen reader that interprets ARIA labels